AlBloom/ETS0121_15/Python101/Dictionary.py/README.md

 # dict.copy()
 This one is the same as the one in the list methods.
 This method creates a shallow copy of the dictionary (i.e. new object, same values).
 When called it will return a copy of the original dictionary.

+# dict.pop()
+This one is again the same in the one on the list method.
+It is used to remove a specific key and returns its value when it is called.
+If the key doesn’t exist, it returns a default value, or raises KeyError if no default is provided.
+SYNTAX value = dictionary.pop(key, default)
+    key : key to remove.
+    default (optional): value to return if the key is missing.

+# dict.popitem()
+Unlike the pop() method this one removes the last inserted key-value pair and retures it when called.

+# dict.setdefault()
+Returns the value for key if it exists.
+If not, it inserts key with a specified value or a default value (None) and returns the vlaue.
+If the key does exist and we write the default in the parameter it will not modify the dictionary.
+SYNTAX: value = dictionary.setdefault(key, default)
+    key : the key to lookup/insert.
+    default (optional): value to assign if key is missing (defaults to None).